 Where to stay in Banff at Easter

-The 4*+ Moose Hotel and Suites has become a firm Ski Safari team and customer favourite since it opened its doors in 2016.
+The 4*+ Moose Hotel and Suites has become a firm Ski Safari team and customer favourite since its doors opened in 2016.
 Not least because of the decadent rooftop hot tubs with panoramic views of the mountains.
-Nice in winter, unrivalled in spring sunshine and perfect for adults and teens alike.
+Nice in winter, unrivalled in spring sunshine, and perfect for adults and teens alike.

 Rooms range from hotel rooms to two bedroom suites depending on how much space you (and the kids!) need.